Out of Many Scattered Things: Lady Stardust

 But she can get herself in.

 She’s crossing the room.
 She’s spinning in front of her original rig.
-She’s reaching up and behind, she’s groping for the rim of the helmet, she’s pulling it down and into place, crushing her hair to her skull, nearly knocking her glasses off her face.
+She’s reaching up and behind, she’s groping for the rim of the helmet, she’s pulling it down and into place, crushing her hair to her skull, knocking her glasses off her face.

 “Just the brainstem, port please, Jasper,” she says, like she’s ordering a glass of wine.